About Kit Tarka Foundation

 Sarah is a charity finance professional.
 She started her finance career with an accountancy firm where she trained in general audit, moving over to their film team after qualification.
 After a career break volunteering and travelling, she entered the charity world as Financial Controller for BAFTA.
-Sarah then moved to The Charleston Trust, a house museum and arts venue in Sussex, where she has been Head of Finance for 5 years before commencing the Chief Executive role on a paid basis.
+Sarah then moved to The Charleston Trust, a house museum and arts venue in Sussex, where she was Head of Finance for 5 years before commencing the Chief Executive role on a paid basis.

 James de Malplaquet